ovh/docs/pages/platform/public-cloud/first_steps_with_public_cloud_instance/guide.en-gb.md

 ### Edit the configuration of an Instance.

-In the management interface for the Instance, click on the down-arrow icon, and select `Edit`{.action}.
+In the management interface for the Instance, click on the 3 dots on the right of the Instance, and select `Edit`{.action}.

 ![public-cloud](images/edit.png){.thumbnail}